codingeasygo/bsck/README.md

   * case2: `browser -> bsck client -> bsck server -> web server` for browser to inner web server.
 * provider bash access on each node.
 * provider webdav access on each node.
-* provider remove execute command on each node.
+* provider remote execute command on each node.
 * provider balanced socks5 server that using node in bsck router as proxy server or multi upstream socks5 server.
 * provider gui to edit forward/channel configure.